julemai/GRIP-E/data/objective_2/lake-erie/validation/model/mHM-Waterloo/README.md

 - lower priority; might not be submitted
 - model set-up will be based on a parameter set using nearest neighbor approach
 - will be applied to stations: 04201500, 02GE003, 04167000, 04168000

+"Qobs" in files is streamflow of upstream gauges